johnwargo/word-clock-neomatrix-wifi-desktop/docs/electronics-assembly.md

 - [ ] Finally, insert the CR1220 battery into the battery holder on top of the Feather assembly

+---

 To help validate correct assembly, I included a simple tester application with the project.
 To view instructions on how to test the hardware, refer to [Electronics Testing](electronics-testing.md).
+To skip testing the hardware and jump ahead to assembling the enclosure refer to [Enclosure Assembly](enclosure-assembly.md).